Sit N Go Strategy - ‘Set Mining’ The Right Way And The Wrong Way

 Big Blind -

 In summary, good position is key to set mining in SNG strategy.
-Not only absolute position at the table but position relative to the pre-flop raiser will allow you to get the most out of your hands when you do hit a set.
-A realistic view of implied odds and taking into account your opponent’s tendencies will help you get the best profits from this strategy.
+Not only your absolute position at the table but also your position relative to the pre-flop raiser will allow you to get the most out of your hands when you do hit a set.
+A realistic view of implied odds and taking into account your opponent’s tendencies will help you maximize your profits from this strategy.